zsteinkamp/steinkamp.us/pages/posts/2004-11-10-nation-s-poor-win-election-for-nation-s-rich.md

 humbly thank you."

-Added Rove: "You have acted beyond the call of dutyor, for that matter, good sense."
+Added Rove: "You have acted beyond the call of duty, or, for that matter, good sense."

 According to Rove, the Republicans found strong support in non-urban areas populated by the people who